elegentair/Coding2-PANDAS-Project/README.md

-By Samuel Locke and Harshita Nagar.
  Uses PANDAS to manipulate a dataset (csv) about streamed songs.
 GPL